 The United States entered World War II after the attack on Pearl Harbor, and Presidio soldiers dug foxholes along the nearby beaches.
-Fourth Army Commander General John L. DeWitt conducted the internment of thousands of Japanese and Japanese-Americans on the west coast while U.S. soldiers of Japanese decent were trained to read and speak Japanese at the first Military Intelligence Service language school at Crissy Field.
+Fourth Army Commander General John L. DeWitt conducted the internment of thousands of Japanese and Japanese-Americans on the west coast.
+In the meantime, U.S. soldiers of Japanese descent were trained to read and speak Japanese at the first Military Intelligence Service language school at Crissy Field.

-In 1989, the army decided to close the Presidio and it was transferred to the National Park Service in October, 1994 and became part of the Golden Gate National Recreation Area.
+In 1989, the army decided to close the Presidio, and it was transferred to the National Park Service in October 1994 and became part of the Golden Gate National Recreation Area.

-The Presidio features 768 historic buildings and structures including massive coastal batteries, vast miles of beaches and bluffs, Army-planted forests, and hiking and biking trails on its nearly 1500 acres.
+The Presidio features 768 historic buildings and structures, including massive coastal batteries, vast miles of beaches and bluffs, Army-planted forests, and hiking and biking trails on its nearly 1500 acres.
 It is one of the largest and most innovative preservation projects in the Nation.